85 Vertical Garden Ideas

 A vertical garden or hanging garden is a beautiful, practical addition to any balcony, rooftop, patio, or other urban outdoor space.
 If your landlord or homeowner’s association permits, plant lovely trailing plants that cascade over your balcony’s railing.

 If not, mount a vertical garden planter to one wall and stagger several potted plants in front.
 Or plant a small patch of grass beneath your vertical garden so you can enjoy the sensation of bare feet on fresh grass even in the concrete jungle.

 With enough imagination, virtually any container can become a home for your vertical garden ideas.
-Plant tiny succulents in the holes on bricks stood on end for a unique colorful garden.
+Planting tiny succulents in the holes on bricks stood on end for a unique colorful garden.
 You can use a ceramic drill bit to make drainage holes in thrift-store mugs and hang them from a mug rack.
-Watch this video to learn how easy it is to turn any ceramic container into a planter:

 Create a wall garden along a blank wall or fence by hanging a series of small potted plants in creative arrangements.
 For example, use containers shaped like birds and fill each with vining plants or different herbs.

 Paint a simple tree rising from ground level and paint its branches so that each bird appears to be sitting on a branch.
 Paint a few butterflies flying whimsically between the branches and add a row of colorful potted plants on the ground in front of your living wall mural.